It's time to celebrate two of Japan’s most iconic snacks, as November 11th is Pocky & Pretz Day!

 Pretz tends to feature more savory flavors, but that’s not to say you can’t satisfy your sweet tooth as well.

-The classic flavors are simple but delicious - roast and salad (basically salt) - whereas more unusual flavors stretch to takoyaki, basil, apple, maple and other seemingly endless combinations!
+The classic flavors are simple but delicious - roast and salad (basically salt) - whereas more unusual flavors stretch to takoyaki (octopus balls), basil, apple, maple and other seemingly endless combinations!

 Sampling the world cusines through Pretz